Islandora/documentation/docs/user-documentation/objects_to_resource_nodes.md

 The typical elements of a resource node:

--   Content types (one or more)
+-   A content type defining metadata fields defined for the node.
+A content type may include any number of custom fields defined to store descriptive metadata about the object represented by the node.
+To function as an Islandora resource node, a content type must define two further fields:
+    - A field denoting the 'type' of thing represented by the node (image, book, newspaper, etc.).
+The value of this field is used by Islandora to control views, derivative processing, and other behavior.[^1]
+	- A field in which to record the node's [membership](resource-nodes.md#members) in another node.
+If populated, this field creates a hierarchical relationship between parent (the node recorded in the field) and child (the node in which the parent is recorded).
+This may be left empty, but is required for building hierarchies for collections, subcollections, and members of collections, as well as objects (books, "compound objects", etc.) consisting of [paged content](paged-content.md).[^2]
 -   Media files (the actual files of JPEGs, MP3s, .zip, etc.) that get loaded through the form
--   Metadata fields submitted in the data entry, for example:
-    -   A field denoting the 'type' of thing you're persisting (image, book, newspaper, etc...)
-    -   A field that creates the familiar collection hierarchy
-    -   Descriptive custom fields
 -   Derivative files (thumbnails, web-friendly service files, technical metadata, and more)

 These resource nodes are what the librarian, student, archivist, technician, or general non-developer creates through the data entry form.
 It is possible to configure all elements of a resource node in Islandora 8 through Drupal.
 This fact allows control over how one accesses the node and how nodes are displayed and discovered online by non-developers.
 It also allows a repository to take full advantage of all third-party Drupal modules, themes, and distributions available.